 5. The East African Community: Strong Dimensions, Weak Dimensions and Challenges

-6. Legal and Institutional Framework for Equitable Distribution of FDI in the EAC
+6. Legal and Institutional Framework for Equitable Distribution of Foreign Direct Investments in the East African Community

 Elvis Mbembe Binda

 7. Why the European Union is Not Enough: Germany's Bilateral Promotion of Regional Integration in the East African Community

 8. The EAC and the Burundi Crisis: The East African Standby Force as an Instrument for Security Integration

 9. South Sudan: Challenges and Chances as a Member of the EAC

 10. Social Integration: A Reflection on Migration, Education, Normative Power and Human Rights in the East African Community

 11. Democratic Overstay and the Revolting Constituency: The EU at the Crossroads in (East) Africa